Jehovah God’s Warning Reaches the Ninevites

 Jon 4 But it displeased Jonah exceedingly, and he was very angry.
 And he prayed to Jehovah, and said, I pray You, O Jehovah, was not this my saying, when I was yet in my country?
 Therefore I fled before to Tarshish: for I knew that You are a gracious God, and merciful, slow to anger, and of great kindness, and repent You of the evil.
 Therefore now, O Jehovah, take, I beseech You, my life from me; for it is better for me to die than to live.
 Then said Jehovah, Do you well to be angry?
 So Jonah went out of the city, and sat on the east side of the city, and there made him a booth, and sat under it in the shadow, till he might see what would become of the city.
 And Jehovah God prepared a gourd, and made it to come up over Jonah, that it might be a shadow over his head, to deliver him from his grief.
 So Jonah was exceeding glad of the gourd.
 But God prepared a worm when the morning rose the next day, and it smote the gourd that it withered.
 And it came to pass, when the sun did arise, that God prepared a vehement east wind; and the sun beat on the head of Jonah, that he fainted, and wished in himself to die, and said, It is better for me to die than to live.
 And God said to Jonah, Do you well to be angry for the gourd?
 And he said, I do well to be angry, even to death.
 Then said Jehovah, You have had pity on the gourd, for the which you have not labored, neither made it grow; which came up in a night, and perished in a night: And should not I spare Nineveh, that great city, wherein are more than six score thousand persons that cannot discern between their right hand and their left hand; and also much cattle?

 Although the story of “God’sof Nineveh” is brief in length, it allows one to glimpse the other side of God’s righteous disposition.
-In order to understand exactly what that side consists of, we must return to the Scripture and look back upon one of God’s acts which He carried out in the process of His work.
+In order to understand exactly what that side consists of, we must return to the Scripture and review one of God’s acts which He carried out in the process of His work.

-Let us proceed to the second passage, the third chapter of the Book of Jonah: “And Jonah began to enter into the city a day’s journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.”
-These are the words that God directly passed on to Jonah to tell the Ninevites.
-They are also, naturally, the words that Jehovah God wished to say to the Ninevites.
-These words tell people that God began to abhor and hate the people of the city because their wickedness had reached the eyes of God, and so He wished to destroy this city.
-However, before God destroyed the city, He would make an announcement to the Ninevites, and He would simultaneously give them an opportunity to repent for their wickedness and start anew.
-This opportunity would last forty days.
-In other words, if the people inside the city did not repent, admit their sins or prostrate themselves before Jehovah God within forty days, God would destroy the city as He did Sodom.
+Let us move on to the second passage, the third chapter of the Book of Jonah: “And Jonah began to enter into the city a day’s journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.”
+These are the words that God directly passed on to Jonah to tell the Ninevites, so of course, these are the words that Jehovah wished to say to the Ninevites.
+These words tell people that God began to abhor and hate the people of the city because their wickedness had come before His gaze, and so He wished to destroy this city.
+However, before God destroyed the city, He would make an announcement to the Ninevites, and at the same time, give them an opportunity to repent of their wickedness and start anew.
+This opportunity would last forty days, and no longer.
+In other words, if the people inside the city did not repent, admit their sins and prostrate themselves before Jehovah God within forty days, God would destroy the city as He had destroyed Sodom.
 This was what Jehovah God wished to tell the people of Nineveh.
 Clearly, this was no simple declaration.
-Not only did it convey Jehovah God’s anger, it also conveyed His attitude toward the Ninevites; at the same time this simple declaration also served as a solemn warning to the people living inside the city.
-This warning told them that their wicked acts had earned them Jehovah God’s hatred, and it told them that their wicked acts would soon bring them to the brink of their own annihilation; therefore, the lives of everyone in Nineveh were in imminent peril.
+Not only did it convey Jehovah God’s anger, it also conveyed His attitude toward the Ninevites, while at the same time serving as a solemn warning to the people living inside the city.
+This warning told them that their wicked acts had earned them Jehovah God’s hatred and would soon bring them to the brink of their own annihilation.
+The life of every inhabitant of Nineveh was therefore in imminent peril.